oracle/terraform-provider-oci/website/docs/d/limits_limit_definitions.html.markdown

 # Data Source: oci_limits_limit_definitions
 This data source provides the list of Limit Definitions in Oracle Cloud Infrastructure Limits service.

 Includes a list of resource limits that are currently supported.
-If subscription Id is provided, then only resource limits supported by subscription will be returned
+If the subscription ID is provided, then only resource limits supported by the subscription will be returned.
-If the 'areQuotasSupported' property is true, you can create quota policies on top of this limit at the compartment level.
+If the `areQuotasSupported` property is true, you can create quota policies on top of this limit at the compartment level.

 ## Example Usage